 Lohkeh smiled when he spotted her, called her “sister,” and guided her toward a walkway over the pavement.

-At the gate to the bridge, they each past the backs of their hands under a passcard reader, allowing the embedded code to register.
+At the gate to the bridge, they each ran the backs of their hands under a passcard reader, allowing the embedded code to register.
 From there they were at liberty – or as much so as anyone, free or slave, could get in an underground passageway beneath the surface of a steaming moon.

 She must have looked a little wide-eyed.
 “Is this the first time you’re come outside of Ethra Compound?” he asked.
 He sounded amused, distantly.